 - Midterm: 19% (multiple choice, short answer, calculations, short essay based on lecture and lab material).
 Date: TBA - You must contact me within 48 Hours of missing the midterm and provide me with an appropriate document (e.g. the UTSC medical certificate filled in by your physician) to be able to write the makeup exam - Final exam: 34% (multiple choice, short answer, calculations, and short essay based on lecture and lab material).
 The final exam will be cumulative as it relates to overlapping concepts through the course.
 Date: TBA; during final exam period - Quizzes: 14% (8 X 1.75%).
+Quizzes will be at the beginning of the practical.

-Tentative schedule is given below: - Quiz 1: May 9 Spectrophotometry and protein assays - Quiz 2: May 16 Bacterial growth and enumeration - Quiz 3: May 23 Preparation of competent cells/ transformation/ plasmid prep - Quiz 4: May 30 Restriction enzyme analysis and gel electrophoresis - Quiz 5: June 20 Gene regulation - Quiz 6: July 4 Biochemistry module: bacterial homogenate - Quiz 7: July 5 Biochemistry module: protein assay, SDS PAGE - Quiz 8: July 19 Microscopy
+Quiz 1: May 15 Spectrophotometry and protein assays Quiz 2: May 22 Bacterial growth and enumeration Quiz 3: May 29 Competent cells/transformation/plasmid prep Quiz 4: June 5 Restriction enzyme analysis and gel electrophoresis Quiz 5: June 26 Gene regulation Quiz 6: July 10 Biochemistry module: bacterial homogenate Quiz 7: July 11 Biochemistry module: protein assay, SDS PAGE Quiz 8: July 25 Microscopy

-• Lab performance: 10%

-Preparation / flowchart: 2%

-Technical performance: 2%

-Laboratory log/data analysis: 4%

-Pass/fail in lab assignments: 2%

-• Lab notebooks will be initialed each week and TAs will keep a record throughout term, the books will be handed in during lab 12B in the week of March 27 for the final grade.
-If you have not kept up to date each week your marks will reflect your work.

-Lab assignments: 23% (The content required for each assignment will be explained during the appropriate lecture and laboratory class.) - For due dates, please check the schedule on the next page

-- 1. Restriction mapping (5%) - 2.
+- Lab performance: 10% - o Preparation / flowchart 2% - o Technical performance 2% - Laboratory log/ summary/data analysis 4% - o Pass/fail in lab assignments/presentations etc. 2% - o Lab notebooks will be initialed each week and TAs will keep a record throughout term, the books will be handed in during lab 12B in the week of July 30 for the final grade.
+If you have not kept up to date each week your marks will reflect your work. - Lab assignments: 23% (The content required for each assignment will be explained during the appropriate lecture and laboratory class.)
+For due dates, please check the schedule on the next page - 1.
+Restriction mapping (5%) - 2.
 Formal report on gene regulation (8.5 %) - 3.
 Formal report on Biochemistry module (9.5 %)

+Late assignments will be penalized 10% per day.
+Late assignments will only be accepted up to 7 days past the original deadline, otherwise a mark of zero will be assigned.